devopsinsiders/azure-devsecops-batch-15/ClassNotes/15.Terraform-State-16-03-2024/notes.md

    - Terraform detects the changes and plans an update to the existing resource group.

 3. **Deleting a Resource Group:**
-   - Use the `terraform destroy` command to remove the `azurerm_resource_group` resource.
+   - To delete a resource group, remove the `azurerm_resource_group` resource from your `main.tf` file.
-   - Terraform updates the state file to reflect the deletion.
+   - Terraform will recognize the removal and plan to delete the resource group.

 4. **State File Management:**
    - Store the state file remotely in a secure location, such as Azure Storage or Terraform Cloud.